-We are part of Sackler Faculty of Medicine and Sagol School of Neuroscience at Tel Aviv University.
+We are part of the Faculty of Medicine and Sagol School of Neuroscience at Tel Aviv University.

 Our research utilizes state-of-the-art technologies to elucidate cellular mechanisms of neurological disorders.
 Some of these diseases progress late in life, such as Huntington's disease and Parkinson's disease.